 Inter American University of Puerto Rico/University of the Witwatersrand

 Widely accepted analyses of personal pronouns in sign languages present systems that differ in a crucial way from pronominal systems in oral languages and violate linguistic universals proposed by Benveniste, Bühler, Lyons, and others.
 These analyses argue that the two necessary conversational roles — sender and recipient — are not grammaticized in first and second person pronouns, respectively.
 This paper presents findings of a detailed analysis of pronominal reference in video-recorded, naturally occurring Brazilian Sign Language conversations which show consistent pairings of form and meaning.
 On this basis, I argue that the LSB personal pronoun system encodes the two necessary conversational roles.
 A re-examination of several ASL examples provides additional evidence.
 I conclude that, in LSB and ASL personal pronouns, space is only epiphenomenal, an idea first articulated by Padden (1990:118).

-This list is based on CrossRef data as of 08 may 2021.
+This list is based on CrossRef data as of 18 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.